replicatedhq/docs/docs/distributing-an-application/add-nodes.md

 +++
 date = "2016-07-03T04:02:20Z"
 title = "Add Nodes"
-description = "If an application is configured by the vendor with tags and a clustering strategy, Replicated provides several simple options for end customers to scale the application to multiple nodes." weight = "308" categories = [ "Distributing" ]
+description = "When an application is configured by the vendor with a clustering strategy, Replicated makes it possible for the end customer to install additional nodes on remote instances to run a distributed application." weight = "308" categories = [ "Distributing" ]